Fiction submissions are closed. Please check back after the first week of October for details on our next submission

 Please do not send us stories with gratuitous gore or violence; fridging (where a character dies or undergoes pain in service of the protagonist’s story or to serve as character development); overwhelming racist, sexist, ableist, homophobic, xenophobic, etc. elements that are not subverted or challenged; clichés; “it was all a dream” endings; stories where a person from a non-marginalized group experiences life as someone from a marginalized background.

 We are currently not accepting novelettes or novellas, but hope to expand in the future.
 We may also consider serialized stories one day.

 We do not accept multiple submissions, unsolicited resubmissions, or reprints.

 Please do not withdraw and resubmit the same story in one submission window; stories that are caught doing this will be rejected.
-A high queue position doesn’t mean that your story hasn’t been read already — stories are assigned to first readers at least once per day and usually read quite quickly.
+Stories are assigned to first readers at least once per day and usually read quite quickly.